-- How much money do you need and how do you plan to use it?
+- How much money do you need, and how do you plan to use it?

 - When do you need the funds?

-- How much you are willing to pay in exchange for the funds (interest, equity, etc.)?
+- How much are you willing to pay in exchange for the funds (interest, equity, etc.)?

-- How much effort or risk you are willing to absorb?
+- How much effort or risk are you willing to absorb?

 Debt vs Equity Financing Comparison